oheil/NormalizeQuantiles.jl/README.md

 #### OffsetArrays

-> Remark: with Julia 1.3.1 OffsetArrays are not supported until https://github.com/JuliaLang/julia/pull/34886 is released
+> Remark: with Julia 1.3.1 OffsetArrays are not supported until https://github.com/JuliaLang/julia/pull/34886 is released (expected in Julia 1.5)

 ```
 using NormalizeQuantiles, OffsetArrays